DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 You can edit the frequency (by number of days) that this message will automatically be triggered since the last time a Group Record was updated.
 You an also change the comment that will appear in the message.

-An update constitutes as any change to the Group Record that would be recorded in the Comment/Activity Tile.
+An update constitutes as any change to the :ref:`Group Record <g-group-record-page>` that would be recorded in the :ref:`Comment/Activity Tile <g-group-comments-and-activity-tile>`.

 Be sure to click the box ``Update needed triggers enabled`` if you want users to receive this alert message.